pdubs34/study-app/study-app/README.md

 Then, make sure to update the index.js, in the "server" directory

-Finally, run the script below in the sql server
+Furthermore, run the script below in the sql server

 use flashcardapp;
 CREATE TABLE loginuser (